High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 The following theorem is the key tool in setting the basis for our analysis. \begin{theorem}[``Ergodic Theorem"] Consider a probability space $(\Omega,\mathcal{F}, P)$ and an ergodic dynamical system $\{T_x\}_{x \in \R^d}$ on $\Omega$.
 Suppose that $f \in L^1(\Omega)$ and ${S}\subset \R^d$ is a bounded open set.
 Then for $P$-\ae $\omega \in \Omega$ one has

 Furthermore, for all $f \in L^p(\Omega)$, $1 \leq p \leq \infty,$ and \ae $\omega \in \Omega$, the function $f (x, \omega)= f(T_x \omega)$ satisfies $f(\cdot, \omega) \in L^p_{\rm loc} (\R^d)$.
-For $p < \infty$ one has $f(\cdot/ \e, \omega)=f(T_{ \cdot/ \e} \omega ) \rightharpoonup \int_{\Omega} f \td P$ weakly in $L^p_{\rm loc}(\R^d )$ as $\e \to 0$. \end{theorem} The elements $\omega$ such that \eqref{eq:birkhoff} holds for {\it all} $f \in L^1(\Omega)$ and bounded open $S\subset{\mathbf R}^d$ are usually referred to as ``typical", and the corresponding sets $\{T_x \omega\}_{x \in \R^d}$ are called ``typical trajectories".
-Note that the Ergodic Theorem implies only that the identity \eqref{eq:birkhoff} holds $P$-\ae for countably many functions.
-However, if $L^1(\Omega)$ is separable (which is guaranteed if $\mathcal F$ is countably generated), one immediately has that almost every $\omega \in \Omega$ is typical.
-In general, statements that only require a simple convergence argument, such as passing to the limit in the resolvent problem, are valid for all such $\o$.
+For $p < \infty$ one has $f(\cdot/ \e, \omega)=f(T_{ \cdot/ \e} \omega ) \rightharpoonup \int_{\Omega} f \td P$ weakly in $L^p_{\rm loc}(\R^d )$ as $\e \to 0$. \end{theorem} Note that the Ergodic Theorem implies only that the identity \eqref{eq:birkhoff} holds $P$-\ae for countably many functions simultaneously.
+This is why in the definition of the two-scale convergence (Definition \ref{definicija1}) one has to restrict to a countable (dense) subset of test functions, see also e.g. \cite{HNV}.
+In general, statements that only require a simple convergence argument, such as passing to the limit in the resolvent problem, are valid a set of full probability measure.
 However, throughout the paper we have a number of results, notably Theorem \ref{th4.4} and Proposition \ref{propivan1}, where one does not invoke the ergodic theorem but uses the law of large numbers instead for the analysis of non-typical areas (as discussed in Introduction).
 Such results hold on a full-measure subset of $\Omega$ that in general is different from the one provided by the ergodic theorem.
-Thus in what follows all results can be viewed as valid on a set of full measure, which we henceforth always assume $\o$ to be an element of.
+Thus in what follows all results can be viewed as valid on a set $\Omega_t$ of full measure, for whose elements a) the Ergodic theorem holds on a {\it suitable} dense subset of $L^1(\Omega)$, b) the application of the law of large numbers to a {\it suitable} collection of independent random variables (such as Theorem \ref{th:6.10}) is valid.
+We henceforth always assume that $\o\in \Omega_t$, and refer to it as `typical'.